6 Ways to Tell If Someone Is a True Prophet

 In this passage, Jesus is using fruit as a metaphor for actions to help His followers understand how to uncover a false prophet.
 He does this in terms that His audience would understand: shepherding and farming.

-First, Jesus says that false prophets are dangerous because they dress like sheep, but they are actually wolves in disguise.
+First, Jesus says that false prophets are dangerous because they dress like sheep but are actually wolves in disguise.
 However, Jesus makes a distinction.

 They are inwardly ravenous wolves.
 In specifying that false prophets are outwardly sheep and inwardly wolves, Jesus clarifies that the dangerous part of a false prophet is their character.